denten-books/plain-text/3-format.md

 affordances encoded into the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control codes reside.
-Thick content accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
-The explication of such thick content requires thick description, replete with material detail which acquires metaphysical significance in practice.
+Thick content accounts for the disparity between plain and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
+The explication of such thick content requires thick description, replete with material detail which acquires tactical significance in practice.
 The text that edits itself or one that collects its own fees necessitates new formalisms and new strategies of interpretation.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph